MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 For more information on the ideal conditions for an object anchor candidate, see [Best practices for object anchors]()

+## Overall process for converting and assigning an object anchor

+Converting a 3D model into an object anchor and assigning it to a guide involves the following steps:

+1. Start with the Anchor wizard in the PC app.

+2. Convert the 3D model in the Guides model-driven app.

+3. Go back to the Anchor wizard to assign the anchor to your guide.

+4. Assign the object anchor in the HoloLens app.

+Each of these steps is described in detail below.

 ## Convert a 3D model into an object anchor

 To convert a 3D model into an object anchor, you start with the Anchor wizard to select the anchor type, and then you use the Guides model-driven app to convert the 3D model.